vodamiro/open-fuji-recipe/templates/README.top.md

 ## 🌳 File Structure (Schema)
 The file structure is defined by JSON schema.
 To support backward compatibility, the schema is versioned and the version will be increased in necessary cases.

-Complete documentation of the schema can be found here:
+Complete documentation of the schema can be found [HERE](https://vodamiro.github.io/open-fuji-recipe/).

 Latest version of the file schema: `{{SCHEMA_VERSION}}` URL of the schema: `{{SCHEMA_URL}}`